The London Book Fairs 2012 and 2013

 The job of an agent and agency has become more commercialised as they are now sending editors a package.
 Charlie discussed how, if he were considering a self-published author, he would look at online following, media interest and good sales.

 I listened as the sequence of pitches of a manuscript were explained; the author pitches to a literary agent, the literary agent to an editor in a publishing house, the editor to the sales and marketing department of their publishing house.
-At this point I want to stop and add that I had heard at a number of seminar that there are times when an editor wants to take on a manuscript, but the sales and marketing department does not – and that’s it; the manuscript is rejected.
+At this point I want to stop and add that I had heard at a number of seminars that there are times when an editor wants to take on a manuscript, but the sales and marketing department does not – and that’s it; the manuscript is rejected.
 So the sales and marketing department in a publishing house has a very strong voice.

 Therefore, it is important as a writer to know where you sit in the market – and in a way place yourself in a box.